University of Helsinki

 As of 1 August 2005, the university complies with the harmonized structure of the Europe-wide Bologna Process and offers bachelor, master, licenciate, and doctoral degrees.
 Admission to degree programmes is usually determined by entrance examinations, in the case of bachelor's degrees, and by prior degree results, in the case of master and postgraduate degrees.
-Entrance is particularly selective (circa 15% of the yearly applicants are admitted).
-It has been ranked a top 100 university in the world according to the 2016 ARWU, QS and THE rankings.

 The university is bilingual, with teaching by law provided both in Finnish and Swedish.
 Since Swedish, albeit an official language of Finland, is a minority language, Finnish is by far the dominating language at the university.
 Teaching in English is extensive throughout the university at master, licentiate, and doctoral levels, making it a de facto third language of instruction.

-Remaining true to its traditionally strong Humboldtian ethos, the University of Helsinki places heavy emphasis on high-quality teaching and research of a top international standard.
-It is a member of various prominent international university networks, such as Europaeum, UNICA, the Utrecht Network, and is a founding member of the League of European Research Universities.
+It is a member of various international university networks, such as Europaeum, UNICA, the Utrecht Network, and is a founding member of the League of European Research Universities.
 The university has also received international financial support for global welfare; for example, in September 2021, the U.S. Department of Defense provided the university with more than four million euros in funding for the treatment of MYC genes and breast cancer.

 History

-Royal Academy of Åbo 1640–1828
+Royal Academy of Turku 1640–1828

 The first predecessor of the university, The Cathedral School of Åbo, was presumably founded in 1276 for education of boys to become servants of the Church.
-As the university was founded in 1640 by Queen Christina of Sweden (1626–1689) in Turku (Sw. Åbo), as the Åbo Kungliga Akademi (Regia Academia Aboensis), the senior part of the school formed the core of the new university, while the junior year courses formed a grammar school.
+As the university was founded on 26 March 1640 by Queen Christina of Sweden (1626–1689) in Turku (Sw. Åbo), as the Åbo Kungliga Akademi (Regia Academia Aboensis), the senior part of the school formed the core of the new university, while the junior year courses formed a grammar school.
 It was the third university founded in the Swedish Empire, following Uppsala University and the Academia Gustaviana in Dorpat (predecessor to the University of Tartu in Estonia).